MarioGordon/Smily_bot_with_Nodejs/README.md

 # Smily bot with Nodejs
-Messenger bot template build with Node.js for a Dentist Clinic
+Messenger bot template built with Node.js for a Dentist Clinic.

+To start coding the code it is neccessary to create an account in Facebook developers and create a Messenger APP.